nomansadiq11/devops-utils/confluentcloud/bulk-update-kafka-connectors-config.md

 ## Usecase

-- there was requirements to update the all the kafka connectos configurations
+- there was requirements to update the all the kafka connectos configurations so we created below script todo this change

 > get all the connectors config